wikimedia/mediawiki-extensions-WikibaseQualityConstraints/README.md

     but that’s a lot less readable.)
   * If the checker uses a `Config`, use the `DefaultConfig` trait.
-  * If the constraint has parameters, add methods for them to the `ConstraintParameterns` trait and use it in the tests.
+  * If the constraint has parameters, add methods for them to the `ConstraintParameters` trait and use it in the tests.
   * You can copy+paste a `getConstraintMock` function from one of the existing tests, adjusting the `getConstraintTypeItemId` mocked return value.
     (Hopefully we’ll improve this in the future.)